cloudsigma/vmprep/README.md

 ### How do I update the timezone?
 TODO

-### How do I install SSH keys added after the initial clone
+### How do I install SSH keys added after the first boot?

-Just run the command:
+You can simply run the command the initiator calls on:

     cs_install_ssh_keys.sh

+Please note that this script is hard-coded to only install the keys into the 'cloudsigma' user account.